simulation-tree/unmanaged/README.md

 ```

 ### Fixed String
+A common scenario in C# with unsafe code is the inability to store a `string` inside structure.
-A value type that represents a string of fixed length.
-It can contain up to 290 characters,
+This type mimics a string of fixed length, but it only can contain up to 290 characters each 7-bit (ASCII):
-each 7-bit, all inside 256 bytes of memory:
 ```cs
 FixedString str = new("Hello World");
 Span<char> strSpan = stackalloc char[str.Length];
 str.CopyTo(strSpan);
 ```

+These can't be marshalled or treated as UTF8 strings, so they must be copied into span buffers when
+the more common `string` type is needed.

 ### Random Generator
 An object that can generate random data using the XORshift technique: